HemanthTenneti/FileSorter/README.md

 # File Sorter

-# Program to sort files in a given folder
+# Program to sort files in a chosen folder

 ## Python

-* You obviously need python.
+- You obviously need python.

+## TKinter & CustomTKinter

+- pip install tk customtkinter

+## Or just go to the releases section and download it